As the leaves start changing and colder weather approaches, you’re probably starting to think about ways to stay warm this winter.

 - Select the proper size – most heaters come with a chart that will help you select the correctly sized unit for the room you need to heat.

 The bottom line is that a space heater can be a sensible heating option.
-If you practice a few smart habits, space heaters can help you and your family stay warm, safe, and green this winter.
+If you practice a few smart space heater safety tips, space heaters can help you and your family stay warm, safe, and green this winter.